tianjialiu/FIRECAM/README.md

 *Select a species.* The six available species are CO<sub>2</sub>, CO, CH<sub>4</sub>, organic carbon (OC), black carbon (BC), and fine particulate matter (PM<sub>2.5</sub>)

 ### Regional Emissions
 After clicking the submit button, please wait a few seconds for the default map layers and three charts to display.
 Note that for large regions, such as BOAS, and long time ranges, calculations for the monthly and annual time series can take up to a few minutes.
 The three charts (annual average from 2003-2016 and two time series charts, yearly and monthly emissions by inventory), can be viewed in a new tab and exported as tables or images.
 Map layers consist of emissions at 0.5° x 0.5° spatial resolution for a given species for each of the five global fire emissions inventories and fire relative fire confidence metrics (described below) at 0.25° x 0.25° spatial resolution.
-The distribution of peatlands (0.25° x 0.25°), based on GFEDv4s emissions from 2003-2016, and MODIS land use/land cover map (500 m, MCD12Q1 C6), based on FINNv1.0 aggregated vegetation classes, are also available as map layers.
+The distribution of peatlands (0.25° x 0.25°), based on GFEDv4s emissions from 2003-2016, and MODIS land use/land cover map (500 m, MCD12Q1 C6), based on FINNv1.0 aggregated vegetation classes, are also available as map layers. (*Tip*: Zoom in or zoom out in the web browser to adjust the displayed text.)

 ### Relative Fire Confidence Metrics
 | # | Metric | Range | Units | Description |